‘BB19’: Julie Chen Thinks Josh’s Annoying Antics Could Strengthen Jessica’s Game

 Julie Chen’s comments about Jessica Graf are a little surprising.
 Graf has made herself a target by teaming with her showmance, Cody, who has turned into one of the least-liked players in the house.
 And by “crossing” puppet master Abrahamian, Jessica has made her own enemies in the Big Brother game.

 Chen also weighed in on current Head of Household Josh Martinez and his annoying antics in the Big Brother house.
-Josh previosuly tormented Jessica and Cody by clanging pots and pans and singing a circus song while antagonizing them and calling them “meatballs.”
+Josh previously tormented Jessica and Cody by clanging pots and pans and singing a circus song while antagonizing them and calling them “meatballs.”
 But Julie thinks Josh’s tactics could actually work against him.

 “Josh’s behavior is juvenile and annoying.
 It’s meant to intimidate,” the Big Brother host said.